 The site recognizes the differences in varieties of identity theft and has established basic recovery plans for over thirty types of identity theft.
 After you submit your information, the correct type of recovery plan is chosen and then modified based on your input.
 Recovery outlines are broken down into three steps: what to do right away, what to do next, and other situation-dependent steps.

-- Immediate steps – Start by calling all the companies where you know that fraud has occurred.
+- Immediate Steps – Start by calling all the companies where you know that fraud has occurred.
 The sooner you act, the more likely it is that you can limit the damage.
 Remember that the identity thief has a significant head start on you.

 - Next Steps – The immediate steps focus on alerting and stopping the damage, while the next steps start the correction process.
-Make the necessary corrections to your credit report, and consider whether the risk of continued damage makes it worthwhile to apply an extended fraud alert or a credit freeze on your accounts.
+Make the necessary corrections to your credit report and consider whether the risk of continued damage makes it worthwhile to apply an extended fraud alert or a credit freeze on your accounts.
 A credit freeze makes it inconvenient to use your cards but it does extend much greater security.

 Go through your records and note any erroneous charges to your credit card company, and immediately close any bogus accounts that show up on your credit report.

 - Other Steps – These deal with more complex or specialized damage from identity theft, including medical or child identity theft, false bankruptcy filings, abuse of investment or student loan accounts, replacement of government-issued ID cards, and misuse of your Social Security number.
 The site will provide specialized guidance in these cases.
+Betterment Head of Tax Eric Bronnenkant gives the following example: "Let's say someone steals your Social Security number and they file a return illegally using that, so then when you actually go to file your tax return, the IRS is going to say, 'Wait a minute, you already filed, and we already sent you a refund.'
+Now you have to spend, let's say approximately six months, a year, some exorbitant amount of time fighting with the IRS to ultimately get the refund that you actually deserve."

 If you want to be pre-emptive, you can download PDF files that summarize each of these categories.
 However, to make the best use of the website, you should report the details in order to receive a more comprehensive plan.